Skip to content

 The purpose of the institutional grouping is to clarify the economic behavior.
 Consequently, the units that are legally competent to transact business, typically enterprises, are at the core of the grouping into sectors.

-The set of statistics for institutional sectors is part of the national accounts system, and accordingly, it consists of coherent definitions and classifications that show how the income of the sectors is created, distributed and redistributed.
+National accounts by sectors are part of the national accounts system, and accordingly, it consists of coherent definitions and classifications that show how the income of the sectors is created, distributed and redistributed.
 The economic circuit shows the individual sector’s production and transactions with the other domestic sectors and the external sector, and it is described in a reconciled system of accounts based on double-entry/quadruple-entry bookkeeping (each of the two parties registers each transaction twice).

 The production transactions are included as an integral part of the sector accounts, but the main emphasis is on transactions of a distributional nature, such as earnings, property income, taxes, social contributions and social benefits.
 The institutional sectors are assessed in current prices, and selected series regarding the households are seasonally adjusted.